Guthix/Jagex-Store-5/docs/File Store.md

 to container data in the data file.
 For archive index files an index points to a group.
 For the master index file an index points to archive settings data.
-An index contains the data size of the container and the first segment that it should start reading from the data file.
+An index contains the data size of the container and the first sector that it should start reading from the data file.
 It looks as follows:

 ![Index Encoding](images/Index.svg)